On Countable SFT Covers of Sparse Multidimensional Shift Spaces: Construction toolbox

+For item~\ref{it:fixA}, fix a configuration $x \in (A^\Z)^\dag$, and let $z \in \cnt$ be such that $\pi_A(z) = x$.
+We show that there are a countable number of choices for $z$.
+If the grid layer of $z$ contains a grid of finite side length, the claim follows from item~\ref{it:fixN}.

+Suppose it does not contain such a grid.
+Then the counting layer contains at most one thick horizontal line, and hence at most two thin paths.
+Since the $A$-layer is fixed, the position at which a thin path crosses the y-axis determines the entire path, so the number of choices for the counting layer is countable.
+The synchronization layer contains at most one solid vertical line (and hence at most two dashed vertical lines), and its horizontal line segments (the south sides of the dark gray triangles) are constrained to a single line, which is the sole horizontal line of the grid layer if one exists.
+There cannot be more than two infinite diagonal lines, and the positions of finite diagonal segments are determined by the other lines.
+Thus, we have countably many choices for the synchronization layer as well. \end{proof}

+We now introduce a method for simulating computation in countable SFTs.
+To our best knowledge, its first use is in~\cite{SaTo13}.

 \begin{example}[Counter machines] We describe a way of simulating computation by nondeterministic oracle counter machines in SFTs.
-We do not explicitly define a $k$-counter machine, but it consists of a finite oracle alphabet $A$, a finite state set $Q$, and initial state $q_0 \in Q$, and a transition relation $\delta$.
+We do not explicitly define a $k$-counter machine, but it consists of a finite oracle alphabet $A$, a finite state set $Q$, an initial state $q_0 \in Q$, and a transition relation $\delta$.
 The machine has $k$ counters that store one natural number each, which are initialized to 0, and possibly an infinite oracle tape $x \in A^\N$.
 If the oracle tape exists, then one of the counters is designated as the \emph{oracle counter}.
 Alternatively, the oracle tape may be a bi-directional configuration $x \in A^\Z$, in which case each counter will store an integer instead of a natural number.
 In this latter case the counter machine is called \emph{bidirectional}.

-In one computation step the machine will: \begin{itemize} \item check the relative order of the counters, and which of them have value 0, \item check the symbol $x_n$, where $n$ is the current value of the oracle counter, \item based on the above data, the current state, and possibly a nondeterministic choice, change the value of any counters by at most 1 and assume a new state. \end{itemize} The machine may also have a designated final state $q_f$.
-If the machine enters $q_f$, it \emph{accepts}, and if it ever has no possible next state, it \emph{rejects}.
+In one computation step the machine will check the relative order of its counters, which of them have value 0, as well as the symbol $x_n \in A$, where $n$ is the current value of the oracle counter.
+Based on the above data and the current state, it will change the value of any of the counters by at most 1 and assume a new state.
+The validity of a given transition is determined by the relation $\delta$.
+If there are two or more valid actions, one is chosen nondeterministically.